 |Powered by Shopify and provided by Shopify users worldwide, so all assets can be used for commercial purposes|

 |Photo image kits for dozens of business types (e.g., restaurants, ecommerce, beauty, and so on)|

-When creating images for your website, you’ll want to use an image size that is large enough to be clear and easy to see but not so large that it slows down page loading time.
-A good rule of thumb is to use an image size of 2400px by 1600px for websites.
-Of course, the specific image size you use will depend on the overall design of your website and its placement on a page.
+High-quality images are one of the basic elements of a website.
+When sourcing images, you’ll want to use an image size that is large enough to be clear and easy to see but not so large that it slows down page loading time.
+A good rule of thumb is to use an image size of 2,500 pixels for full-screen images and to use JPEG image files when possible.

 The images you use on your website should be large enough to be seen clearly on different screen sizes.
 Here are some guidelines for choosing the right image size: